Why do counsellors need insurance?

 What’s the difference between a counsellor and psychotherapist?

 Counsellors and psychotherapists are both types of talking therapists, but focus can differ.
-Counsellors may primarily explore life events such as bereavement and job uncertainty, for instance, whereas psychotherapists might focus on longer-term issues such as addiction.
+Counsellors may explore life events such as bereavement and job uncertainty, for instance, whereas psychotherapists might focus on longer-term issues such as addiction.